UMAprotocol/UMIPs/UMIPs/umip-175.md

 ## Security considerations

-Removing the minter role for depreciated contracts reduces potential attack surface and is considered a good security practice.
+Removing the minter role for deprecated contracts reduces potential attack surface and is considered a good security practice.